fxleloup/microservice-sandbox/README.md

 This Sandbox use a simplified version of an Insurance Claim System.

 ## Architecture Diagram
-Those diagrams are freely inspired from the C4 model from Simons.
+Those diagrams are freely inspired from the C4 model from Simon Brown.

 ### Systems